P.S.

 And where’s the beast?

-Then she heard it.
+it.
 Three clinks.
 That was the signal.
-Lily knew Margaret had made it back to the old boathouse.
+Lily knew Margaret had made it back to

-“Margaret--” Lily didn’t know what to do.
-If she ran from her cover, certainly she may run into her death.
+Lily didn’t know what to do.
+If she ran from her cover, certainly she may run

 Margaret—the monster!
 Lily thought.

-She peered around the pine feeling shivers as the moon cast rays of evidence on death nearby.
+around the pine feeling shivers as the moon cast rays of evidence on death

 It smells Margaret, Lily thought.